urbien/tradle/README.md

 According to bitcoin core developer Gavin Andersen off-chain data and computations is the next bitcoin frontier:  ["all of the really interesting complex contracts I can think of require data from outside the blockchain"](http://gavintech.blogspot.com/2014/06/bit-thereum.html)

-Ethereum captured people's imagination on the potential of extended on-chain computations with a crowdsale that is approaching a cool $30M.
+Ethereum captured people's imagination on the potential of extended on-chain computations with a second highest crowdfunding in history - a cool $15M.
 Ethereum's innovations such as per-contract storage, arbitrary scripts, pay forward computations (gas), etc., allow to implement a whole new class of apps.
 Yet, there is a much larger class of apps that will emerge between the web/cloud and the chain.

 In the bitcoin world these apps are traditionally called Oracles.
 Vitalik in [Ethereum and Oracles](https://blog.ethereum.org/2014/07/22/ethereum-and-oracles/) blog writes: "The most common case that will appear in reality is the case of external data".